denisgomes/psi/docs/quick_ref/overview.rst

 made aware that any contributions made to the Community Edition may be merged with the Enterprise version.
-All contributors are therefore asked to acknowledge and agree to this by signing a consent form before being allowed to work on the project.
+All contributors are therefore asked to acknowledge and agree to this by signing a consent form before being allowed to make contributions to the project.

 .. note::

-    All funding going towards the Enterprise Edition will eventually go towards improving and maintaining the Community Edition.
+    All funding going towards the Enterprise Edition will ultimately go towards improving and maintaining the Community Edition.